dhisana-ai/gtm-ai-tools/README.md

 ## Adding new utilities

 Place additional stand‑alone scripts inside the `utils/` directory.
 They will be available inside the Docker image once built.

+See [Using the utilities](docs/utils_usage.md) for examples of running the sample scripts.